n-mo92/nm_forest_thesis/README.md

 - LBM-DE / CORINE Land Cover 5 ha (Bundesamt für Kartographie und Geodäsie, 2021)
 - Natura 2000 Protected Sites (European Environment Agency, 2024)

-Further details and download information for these datasets are provided in rq1_step1_data_prep.ipynb under Step 1.
+Further details and download information for these datasets are provided in [rq1_step1_data_prep.ipynb](rq1_step1_data_prep.ipynb) under Step 1.
 As part of RQ1, I also replicated the general methodologies from Sexton et al (2016) for creating the forest consensus map and Johnson et al (2023) for creating an FAO-aligned forest map.

 For the data collection for **RQ2**, I built upon the public repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) by Dr. Chai-allah from the publication Chai-allah et al (2023).
 This repository scrapes URLs and trail content from the outdoor trail platform [Wikiloc](https://www.wikiloc.com).
-My modifcations to the scraping tools from Wiki4CES are described in rq2_step1_data_collection.ipynb and scrapy_setup_info.md and are indicated with comments in the scraping spiders provided in the wikiloc_scrapy folder.
+My modifcations to the scraping tools from Wiki4CES are described in [rq2_step1_data_collection.ipynb](rq2_step1_data_collection.ipynb) and [scrapy_setup_info.md](scrapy_setup_info.md) and are indicated with comments in the individual [scrapy spiders](wikiloc_scrapy/wikiloc_scrapy/spiders/).
 Additionally, for RQ2 I replicated some of the general methods from Chai-allah et al (2023).

 As **RQ3** uses a combination of the outputs from RQ1 and RQ2, no additional data was required.